jayasankha1010/KIML/README.md

 # Knowledge Inclusive Machine Learning (KIML)

 Welcome to the Knowledge Inclusive Machine Learning (KIML) repository.
-This project implements a comprehensive pipeline for graph-based machine learning, specifically utilizing Knowledge Inclusive Graph Neural Networks (KIGNN) for advanced cross-validation and post-processing evaluation.
+This project implements a comprehensive pipeline for machine learning in genomics and healthcare, featuring two distinct architectural approaches:
+1. **KIGNN:** Knowledge Inclusive Graph Neural Networks (built on SPEOS).
+2. **KIRF:** Knowledge Inclusive Random Forests / XGBoost (built on Mantis).

 ## Acknowledgements

 This repository builds upon, integrates, and modifies code from the following outstanding external frameworks:
-* **SPEOS**
+* **SPEOS** (for the KIGNN pipeline)
-* **Mantis**
+* **Mantis** (for the KIRF pipeline)

-*Note for Users:* Because KIML introduces novel datasets and makes internal architectural alterations to the SPEOS and Mantis codebases, we have created a "hard fork" of these repositories. **You do not need to follow the original environment setup guides for SPEOS or Mantis.** This repository provides a unified, self-bootstrapping environment that resolves all dependencies automatically.
+*Note for Users:* Because KIML introduces novel datasets and makes internal architectural alterations to the SPEOS and Mantis codebases, we have created a "hard fork" of these repositories. **You do not need to follow the original environment setup guides for SPEOS or Mantis.** This repository provides unified, self-bootstrapping execution scripts that resolve all legacy dependencies (including Nextflow and older TensorFlow versions) automatically.

 ## Prerequisites